QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 # Hacash-Telegram-Bot
-# Special Note: HacashBot is now offline.
-Access t.me/HacashBot Start of maintenance April 19 2021.
-Sorry for the inconvenience

 t.me/HacashBot

 I am creating an open source project for Hacash in Telegram, it will be known as HacashBot